joodaloop/hugoloop/README.md

 ## Features
 - Dynamic social media/preview cards
 - My recommended CSS file organization:
-  1.`layout.css` – Define styles for the entire site structure (columns, nav bar, CSS reset, etc).
+  1. `layout.css` – Define styles for the entire site structure (columns, nav bar, CSS reset, etc).
   2. `typography.css` – Consolidated styles for text content elements
   3. `custom.css` – For declaring CSS variables, and writing page-specific classes
-- RSS feed with full post content
+- RSS feed with full post content.
 - Shortcodes are avoided because they tie your Markdown to Hugo-specific syntax, it is recommended to just write HTML as much as possible.
 But Hugo has [built-in "embedded" shortcodes](https://gohugo.io/content-management/shortcodes/#embedded) for the most common needs.
 Privacy preservation for those is turned on in `hugo.toml`.
 - Pre-filled `netlify.toml` file to ease deployment to Netlify (great host, generous free tier).